 For the organizations that co-hosted last fall’s National Conference on Work Disability in Canada, a starting point was embracing diversity and inclusivity.
 The three-day conference, held in Ottawa from November 27-29, was organized by the Centre for Research on Work Disability Policy (a seven-year research initiative with its national office at the Institute for Work & Health), the Canadian Council on Rehabilitation and Work, the Ontario Network of Injured Workers Groups and InclusionNL.

 The conference brought together stakeholders from across the country.
-Delegates included policy-makers from both the federal and provincial levels, representatives from community service organizations, unions, employers, and the research community.
+Delegates included policy-makers from both the federal and provincial levels, employers, and representatives from community service organizations, unions and the research community.
 Most importantly, the approximately 150 delegates included many injured workers and persons with diverse disabilities—visible and invisible, episodic and chronic, mental and physical.

 As presenters and delegates noted often throughout the three days, the statistics are concerning.
 According to Statistics Canada, the employment rate among people with disabilities was 49 per cent in 2012, much lower than the 71 per cent figure for people without disabilities.
 Likewise, the unemployment rate among people with disabilities was 11 per cent, nearly double the six per cent rate among people with no disabilities.